BruceEckel/ThinkingInPython/Markdown/15_The_Pattern_Concept.md

 I feel this helps put things in perspective, and to show where something might fit.
 However, it doesn't say that one is better than another.
-It doesn't make sense to try to take every problem solution and generalize it to a design pattern - it's not a good use of your time, and you can't force the discovery of patterns that way; they tend to be subtle and appear over time.
+It doesn't make sense to try to take every problem solution and generalize it to a design pattern---it's not a good use of your time, and you can't force the discovery of patterns that way; they tend to be subtle and appear over time.